 Navigation 1 - Using Maps

 Learn the basics of navigation including the use of landforms, trail markers, route information and maps.
-Over a morning class and afternoon outdoor practice, you'll learn to use topographic maps to read contour lines, identify features, keep track of your location and make excellent route plans before you hike.
+In this classroom course, you'll learn to use topographic maps to read contour lines, identify features, keep track of your location and make excellent route plans before you hike.
 Prerequisite: none.
 Includes: instructor, materials.
-Certification and 1-year membership in the Outdoor Council of Canada available for an additional $30.

 Navigation 2 - Using Compass